 To identify each and every single bracelet and clasp, Rolex gives them a reference number.
 In order to identify which material the Oyster bracelet is made in, you don’t have to look at the reference number of the watch, but rather, you can look at the reference number of the bracelet.
 The same last-digit reference format applies here.
 The reference number of the bracelet can be found engraved on the underside of the clasp, and on modern Oyster bracelets, engraved at the inside of the end link.

 Rolex Oyster clasp markings and references

-Old Rolex Oyster bracelets have a clasp code, bracelet reference number, and a number that can be used to date the time of which the bracelet was manufactured.
+Old Rolex Oyster bracelets have a clasp code, bracelet reference number, and a number that can be used to date the time at which the bracelet was manufactured.

-The end links introduced for the folded Oyster bracelet have its own reference number which allows you to ensure that the end links are timely-correct for the bracelet.
+The end links introduced for the folded Oyster bracelet have their own reference number which allows you to ensure that the end links are timely-correct for the bracelet.

 Rolex Oyster bracelets manufactured in other countries

 An interesting part of Rolex’s history is that the company had some bracelets manufactured in different countries, more specifically Mexico and the USA.
 For tax reasons, Rolex moved the production of its bracelets to the US and Mexico for watches meant to be imported there.
 As such, these bracelets bear the marking “C&I” and “Hecho en Mexico” on the clasp.

 Yes, it is possible to have authorized Rolex retailers order bracelets for you.
 However, Rolex is very strict with selling parts for its watches, so there may be a lot of “but” in this.